WHAT GOES IN… MUST COME OUT

 Health Gut Part Two: Prebiotics

-Prebiotics might be the ugly step child that nobody talks about, but are still equally important!
+Prebiotics might be the ugly stepchild that nobody talks about, but are still equally important!
 Prebiotics are the second part of our equation to a healthier gut.
 They work for the probiotic, essentially feeding the good microorganisms in the digestive system.
-They helps strengthen the microflora to beat out the bad bacteria/microorganisms.
+They help strengthen the microflora to beat out the bad bacteria/microorganisms.
 Since the prebiotics are feeding the microflora, it’s a good idea to use them alongside probiotics.

 Sources of prebiotics include: fructooligosaccharides (plant sugars found in fruits, vegetables, and cereals), beet pulp, raw garlic, dandelion greens, pectin, inulin, gums (guar gum), and wheat dextrin.
 Ark Naturals’ Gentle Digest Capsules and Gentle Digest Soft Chews are great as they have both probiotic and prebiotic properties, so you just give one and done!